That’s a Wrap: The Best and Worst Packaging of 2023

 • We love to hear stories about your experiences, both good and bad, as we use these to educate the packaging industry about your needs.
 If you have photos or videos then that’s even better, please upload them and tag us so they can be counted as a nomination.
 Alternatively you can send the file directly to us at [email protected]

-• Nominations will be open for all of December 2023 and the top responses will be announced on social media in late January.
+• Nominations close 31 December 2023 and the top responses will be announced on social media in late January.

 • Arthritis Australia will choose to tally the products based on the product name, packaging category or packaging opening feature.
 Arthritis Australia reserve the right to interpret nomination and votes as well as promote diverse selection of category winners.